 Collaborators must in all cases maintain the confidentiality of the information learned during their work for the organisation, whose communication and dissemination is only allowed if expressly authorised in advance, without prejudice to any relevant legislative requirements.

 Collaborators are also required to adopt all measures and/or safeguards to prevent the improper use of confidential information by third parties.

-2.6 - Conflicts of interest
+2.7 Prevention of conflicts of interest